Summary of Greek Moods

 - Example: If someone says Jesus was only a good teacher, he is making a statement about reality from his point of view.
 It is therefore Indicative, though not actually true.

 - The Indicative is the only mood in which tense has temporal (time) significance.
-The tense of non-idicative moods (all the following) signify aspect only
+The tense of non-indicative moods (all the following) signify aspect only (see note on Aspect below)

 — the mood of command